 - Representatives experiencing, working in, and/or seeking to participate in building diversity and greater representation of non-white artists in musical presentations (artists, artistic administrators, music/artistic directors, executive directors, producers)

-- Artists seeking a forum for listening, learning, and connection about Racial Equity and Inclusion
+- Artists and advocates seeking a forum for listening, learning, and connection about Racial Equity and Inclusion

 - Community members who want to participate/engage in ACF’s efforts to assess and revise our programs

-The Racial Equity and Inclusion Forum is generously supported by an investment from the John S. and James L. Knight Foundation.
+The Racial Equity and Inclusion Forum was generously supported by an investment from the John S. and James L. Knight Foundation.

 Special thanks to the Twin Cities PBS for their support of this event.

 8:30am Welcome, Thank you, and Overview of ACF and this convening

 Sound Painting: Let’s create music together!
 Led by Nirmala Rajasekar*

 9:00 – 10:30am The Association for the Advancement of Creative Musicians: Then and Now

 Ernest Dawkins*, Nicole Mitchell, * Amina Claudine Myers,* Taalib-din Ziyad*